 Go Off Grid

 Whether you're exploring the wilderness in Ravinia State Forest or just taking a break from your electronic devices for the afternoon, don't just ignore them for awhile - actually turn them off to save energy (and reduce the temptation to check in and "cheat").

 Commit to shopping at a local Farmers Market (the Morgan County Farmers Market runs May through September) more often, seek out locally owned restaurants rather than eating at fast food places or national chains.
 Locally-owned eateries are much more likely to source items locally if possible, reducing the environmental impact of shipping and getting you fresher ingredients.

 Help Clean Up

-As you explore natural spaces, consider bringing along a small garbage bag to help clean up after other who aren't so conscientious.
+As you explore natural spaces, consider bringing along a small garbage bag to help clean up after others who aren't so conscientious.
 No, you shouldn't have to, but unfortunately we live in an imperfect world, and picking up a bit of garbage along the trail will improve the experience for the next person, not to mention make things better for the wildlife that lives in the area as well.